ON ALGEBRAIC EQUATIONS ALL HAVING THEIR REAL ROOTS

 (17)

-by deleting the casewhich leads to, a case that we have already studied.
+by removing the casewhich leads to, a case we have already studied.

 We have